Sandeep-Bansal1/IntroToDataAnalysis/Assignments/Assignment 1/ReadMe.md

-## The first homework details
-This first homework is due to week-4 lecture <b>(09/22/2020)</b>.
+# Assignment 1: Regression

+## Deliverables:
+This assignment contains 4 primary areas:

+1. ReadMe file (This file)

+2. <a href=https://github.com/Lwhieldon/IntroToDataAnalysis/blob/master/Assignments/Assignment%201/Assignment_1.ipynb>Summary and Report</a>: Jupyter Notebook including a detailed abstract on problems in assignment, code relevant to project, and visualizations supporting the completion of the project.

+3. <a href=https://github.com/Lwhieldon/IntroToDataAnalysis/blob/master/Assignments/Assignment%201/Sample%20-%20Superstore.csv>Dataset Used for Assignment:</a>.
+This data contains ~10k records and 17 columns.

+4.
+## Python Packages Used
+1. Pandas
+2. Scikit Learn
+3. MatplotLib

+## Directions:

 This assignment explore the application of a linear regression model to a dataset of my choosing.

-# Directions:
-Professor has detailed specifics related to criterion for the successful completion of this assignment:
+The below are required to successfully complete the assignment:

 1. You cannot work with datasets that is explored in our textbooks or in our classes.